tusharkantijoshi/tusharkantijoshi/README.md

 Hi 👋 My name is Tusharkanti Joshi
 ==================================

-React | Nodejs | MERN Stack Developer
+React | Node.js | MERN Stack Developer
 --------------------

-I am a Full Stack Developer with a proficiency in JavaScript, React and NodeJS
+I am a Full Stack Developer with a proficiency in JavaScript, React and NodeJS.
+I am skilled in scripting client/server side architecture, building optimized dynamic functional components, create/connect APIs including testing, debugging and database upgrades.

 I stay in Hyderabad and I manage my own profile.

-I'm extremely ambitious and skilled in scripting client/server side architecture, building optimized dynamic functional components, create/connect APIs including testing, debugging and database upgrades.

-I'm spontaneous and love saying yes to new opportunities.
-Caste, creed, community, color, shape, size, and horoscope do not matter to me or my family.
-I spend a lot of my free time learning new skills and pushing myself out of my comfort zone.
+I'm extremely ambitious and passionate about full stack development and spends a lot of my free time learning new skills and pushing myself out of my comfort zone.
 Skills:
 • Figma with HTML, CSS and SASS
+• JavaScript and Typescript
 • React with Redux and NextJS
 • React Testing Library and Jest
 • NodeJS with Express and Socket.IO
 • MongoDB, MySQL and Firebase
 • The MERN Stack
 • Bootstrap, Material UI and Tailwind
 • Git, GitHub, NPM, Postman

-I am excited about how fast full stack industry is growing and I'm absolutely ready to make a commitment and aims to deliver valuable and high quality results with interpersonal and problem solving skills.

 * 🌍 Hyderabad, Telangana, India
 * 🖥️ [Website: www.tusharkantijoshi.com](https://tusharkantijoshi.com)